11 May 2017

 If you move before 10 February 2017 and are no longer a Surrey resident, we will need to forward your application to your new local authority.
 You may be asked to complete a new application form and be able to change your named preferences.

 If you move after 10 February 2017, responsibility for your application remains with us until 18 April 2017 (the national offer day) and your previous address will be used for the initial school places allocation.
-After 18 April, your application becomes the responsibility of your new local authority and your new address will be used for waiting lists on 18 April 2017 or the date you move if your move has not yet taken place.
+Your application becomes the responsibility of your new local authority and your new address will be used for waiting lists on 18 April 2017 or the date you move if your move has not yet taken place.

 Moving into Surrey

 If you move into Surrey before 10 February 2017, let your original local authority know in writing and provide proof of your new address.
 Please also let our admissions team know.
 Once your original local authority is satisfied that you have moved we will liaise with them to take over your application.
 We will ask you to complete a Surrey application form; we will need this and evidence of your new address by 10 February 2017 to be able to consider your new address in the initial allocation of school places.